3D Cell Cultures

 Image courtesy of prof. Van Der Meer Jan Roelof (Département de microbiologie fondamentale, UNIL, Lausanne, Switzerland).

-The 3D Cell Explorer lets you analyze morphological changes and membrane remodeling due to functionalized surfaces
+The 3D Cell Explorer enables the analysis of morphological changes and membrane remodeling due to functionalized surfaces.

-Observe how the adhesion of the cell to the substrate is guided by the nanostructures on the device surfaces
+This video lets you observe how the adhesion of the cell to the substrate is guided by the nanostructures on the device surfaces.